mai-thao/go-playground/book-server/README.md

 ### How to Get Dependencies
 1) Execute the command: `go get .` (resolve and download dependencies for code in the current directory)

+### Wishlist
+* Use layered architecture to structure code
+* Write tests
+* Persist to a database instead of a slice?
+* API specification with OpenAPI or [swaggo/swag](https://github.com/swaggo/swag)